Healthy Choices. Hopeful Futures.

 AWARE’s purpose is to educate, equip, and encourage teens to think and plan for a healthy future.
 Our presentations are interactive, entertaining, and most importantly, they open up the conversation of sex and sexuality in a safe learning environment.

+AWARE is an acronym that stands for Abstaining, Waiting, And Respecting Each other.
 Our hope is to foster a culture that avoids risky sexual activity before marriage.
 Research has shown, that marriage has many physical, social, emotional, and financial protective benefits.
 We think sexuality is a natural, normal part of all human beings, but also very powerful and can be harmful if taken lightly.
 We believe the healthiest way to practice sexual behavior is inside a marriage relationship.
 We know that not everyone will choose a path to monogamy, but we think everyone deserves to know why it’s awesome.

 We’re not about making sex shameful or judging people who have had past sexual experiences by victimization or choice.
 Rather, we’re in the business of building up and instilling value.
 Our desire is to empower young people to see that the sexual choices they make now will have an impact on themselves and on their future relationships, and that they can choose sexual integrity today regardless of their past.